miekg/gitopper/README.md

 * freeze a service to the current git commit
 * unfreeze a service, i.e. to let it pull again
+* rollback a service to a specific commit

 *do we need a freeze all for everything on the system?*